jorgeayalah/Hoppy-Compiler/README.md

  It is neccessary to install RPLY module using pip install or:
  <py -m pip install rply>
- and then check that the path where it got installed is the correct one (recommend using the global interpreter)
+ and then check that the path where it got installed is the correct one (recommend using the global interpreter).